|

 lives and succumb to the MTV-thrusted individuality of

+self-importance?
 "But that's how the illusion

 of fate works," says Ruben Sanchez, a bookstore owner and